yuchenzhou8/GenSat_1_App_Dev_Guide/README.md

 #### 3.2.1.1 Application Performance IDs (xx_perfids.h)

-This header file contains the performance ids for application's software performance analysis.
+This header file contains the performance IDs for application's software performance analysis.
 Performance Monitor IDs 0-31 are reserved by cFE.
-Performance ids should be unique for each application.
-Check all application's performance IDs before assigning a new performance id to a new application.
+Performance IDs should be unique for each application.
+Check all application's performance IDs before assigning a new performance ID to a new application.
+A performance ID should be less than or equal to `CFE_MISSION_ES_PERF_MAX_IDS`

 ```